ericabrahamyan/zones-app/README.md

    ```

 4. **Access the application**:
-   Open your browser and go to [http://localhost](http://localhost) to access the frontend.
-The frontend will communicate with the backend automatically.
+   Open your browser and go to [http://localhost](http://localhost) to access the front end.
+The front end will communicate with the back end automatically.

 To stop the containers, run: